pingidentity/terraform-provider-pingone/docs/data-sources/application.md

 - `enable_requested_authn_context` (Boolean) A boolean that specifies whether `requestedAuthnContext` is taken into account in policy decision-making.
 - `home_page_url` (String) A string that specifies the custom home page URL for the application.
 - `idp_signing_key` (Attributes List) SAML application assertion/response signing key settings. (see [below for nested schema](#nestedatt--saml_options--idp_signing_key))
-- `idp_signing_key_id` (String) An ID for the certificate key pair to be used by the identity provider to sign assertions and responses.
 - `nameid_format` (String) A string that specifies the format of the Subject NameID attibute in the SAML assertion.
 - `response_is_signed` (Boolean) A boolean that specifies whether the SAML assertion response itself should be signed.
 - `slo_binding` (String) A string that specifies the binding protocol to be used for the logout response.